nimmoon/erman2008/README.md

 ### Devices used for Testing :
-Laptop : ASUS TUF Gaming F17 FX706HEB_FX706HEB 1.0
+Laptop : ASUS TUF Gaming F17

-Mobile : Samsung Galaxy J3 Pro (j3y17lte)
+Mobile : Samsung Galaxy J3 Pro (it's now breaked, because I wanted to flash LineageOS on it 😅)

 Mobile : Samsung Galaxy A21s